gopheracademy/gopheracademy-web/content/advent-2016/pachyderm.md

 [Pachyderm](http://pachyderm.io/) is an open source framework, written in Go, for reproducible data processing.
 With Pachyderm, you can create [language agnostic data pipelines](http://pachyderm.io/pps.html) where the data input and output of each stage of your pipeline are versioned controlled in [Pachyderm's File System (PFS)](http://pachyderm.io/pfs.html).
 Think "git for data."
 You can view diffs of your data and collaborate with teammates using Pachyderm commits and branches.
 Also, if your data pipeline generates an unexpected result, you can debug or validate it by understanding the historical processing steps leading to the result (or even reproducing them exactly).

 Pachyderm leverages the container ecosystem ([Kubernetes](http://kubernetes.io/) and [Docker](https://www.docker.com/)) to enable this functionality and to distribute your data processing.
-It can parallize your computation by only showing a subset of your data to each container within a Pachyderm cluster.
+It can parallelize your computation by only showing a subset of your data to each container within a Pachyderm cluster.
 A single node either sees a slice of each file (a map job) or a whole single file (a reduce job).
 The data itself can live in an object store of your choice (usually S3 or GCS), and Pachyderm smartly assigns different pieces of data to be processed by different containers.

-As mentioned, you can build your Pachyderm data pipelines using any languages or frameworks (Go, python, Tensorflow, Spark, Rust, etc.), but Pachyderm does have a nice [Go client](https://godoc.org/github.com/pachyderm/pachyderm/src/client) that will let you launch pipelines, put data into data versioning, pull data out of data versioning, etc. directly from your Go applications.
+As mentioned, you can build your Pachyderm data pipelines using any languages or frameworks (Go, Python, Tensorflow, Spark, Rust, etc.), but Pachyderm does have a nice [Go client](https://godoc.org/github.com/pachyderm/pachyderm/src/client) that will let you launch pipelines, put data into data versioning, pull data out of data versioning, etc. directly from your Go applications.
 For example, you could commit metrics from your Go backend service directly to Pachyderm and, on every commit, have Pachyderm automatically update predictive analysis (written in Go, Tensorflow, python, or whatever you might prefer) to detect fraudulent activity based on those metrics.

 To read more about the Pachyderm project, visit [Pachyderm's website](http://pachyderm.io/) and look through [the docs](http://docs.pachyderm.io/en/latest/).

 # A data processing example for this post

 In this post, we are going to illustrate some distributed data processing and data versioning with a few simple Go programs and some Pachyderm configuration.
-The goal of the data processing will be to generate statistics about Go projects posted to [Github](github.com).
+The goal of the data processing will be to generate statistics about Go projects posted to [GitHub](github.com).
 We will:

 1. Deploy Pachyderm.

-2. Create a Pachyderm pipeline that takes Go repository names (e.g., `github.com/docker/docker`) as input and outputs as couple of stats/metrics about those repositories.
+2. Create a Pachyderm pipeline that takes Go repository names (e.g., `github.com/docker/docker`) as input and outputs a couple of stats/metrics about those repositories.

 3. Write a Go program that commits a series of repository names one at a time into Pachyderm's data versioning.
 For each commit, we will automatically trigger the pipeline created in step 2 to update our stats.